sivelab/gpuPlume/README.txt

 execute as described above.
 For instance,

   copy gpuQUICPLUME/Debug/gpuQUICPLUME.exe .

+Then, to run it, you can type the following:

+  gpuQUICPLUME WindDomains/TestCase4/TestCase4.proj

 Once that is done, you can execute gpuplume as described above.